Back to the Bricks: Tune Ups

 In 2010, a test "Tune Up" was run in Davison.
 In 2011, the Back to the Brick organization started its more local "tune up" series of events that occur in Genesee County lead up to the main event.
-Five communities, Clio, Flint Township, Linden/Fenton, Davison and Richfield Township had the first set up of Tune Ups each on a separated day from August 9–13, 2011.
+Five communities, Clio, Flint Township, Linden/Fenton, Davison and Richfield Township had the first set up of Tune Ups each on a separate day from August 9–13, 2011.

 Automotive Pioneers Statue Fund

 The Automotive Pioneers Statue Fund was established in July 2011 to create a dozen statues of historic auto and labor figures and place them in Flint's downtown and college campus areas starting with Louis Chevrolet.
 The fund's goal is $500,000 and 15 statues later eight at the cost of $40,000 each with granite base and the installation comes in at $20,000 per statue.

 At the announcement of the fund on July 21, 2011, two statues were already ordered, Louis Chevrolet and David Buick.
 Diplomat Pharmacy and organization organized the Million Dollar Motorway fundraising event to kick off fundraising for the Automotive Pioneer Fund during the 2011 Back to the Bricks on August 17.
 The event was held at Diplomat headquarters with collector vehicles worth over $2 million at $30 a person.
 Amongst the cars were a 1933 Auburn Model 8, a rare Watson-Hurst Camaro and Eva Peron owned Packard.

 On Saginaw Street between Kearsley and First Streets, a memorial mini-park, called Bricks Statue Plaza, for the first few statues was construction out of the part of a parking lot in July 2012 with mostly donated labor and materials.
 The first statue to place in the mini-park was Louis Chevrolet in August.
 On December 1, the David Buick statue was unveiled at the statue plaza.

 On August 13, 2012, Back to the Bricks held a fundraiser for the Statue Fund called American Muscle Motorway at which the money was raised by plaza brick sales, the $15 event fee and donations.
 Which the event got from Attentive Industries $40,000, enough for the event goal, the cost of another statue.

 The founder of GM, William Durant ended up being the third statue produced and was placed at the Saginaw statue park at the opening of the 2013 Back to the Bricks with several speakers.
 The next two statues of Chrysler and Nash are to be placed at the Bishop Airport.